SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 ## Part 2: Creating a custom object

-For this tutorial we\'re going to use a Custom Object named `MyObject` (e.g. `MyObject__c`).
+For this tutorial we're going to use a Custom Object named `MyObject` (e.g. `MyObject__c`).
 In addition, we need a Custom Tab that is associated with that object.